lgs/vrops-export/README.md

  -q,--quiet               Quiet mode (no progress counter) -s,--start <arg>         Time period start (date format in definition file) -u,--username <arg>      Username
  ```
+ ### Notes:
+ * Start and end dates will use the date format specified in the definition file.
+Since dates tend to contain spaces and special characters, you probably want to put dates within double quotes (").
+ * If you're unsure of what the metric names are, use the -F option to print the metric names and keys for a specific resource type, e.g. -F VirtualMachine
+ * The -l (lookback) parameter is an alternative to the start and end dates.
+It sets the end date to the current time and goes back as far as you specify.
+You specify it as a number and a unit, e.g. 24h for 24 hours back.
+Valid unit are d=days, h=hours, m=minutes, s=seconds.
+ * The -P flag restricts the export to objects sharing a specified parent.
+Parents must be specified as resource kind and resource name, for example HostSystem:esxi-01 if you want to export only VMs on the host named "esxi-01".

  ## Definition file
  The details on what fields to export and how to treat them is expressed in the definition file.
 This file follows the YAML format.